-We operate one of the largest retail trading partner networks through a cloud-based services suite that improves the way suppliers, retailers, distributors and other trading partners manage and fulfill orders, manage sell-through performance and source new items.
-Approximately 70,000 customers across more than 60 countries have used our platform to improve the performance of their trading relationships.
-Our platform fundamentally changes how organizations use electronic communication to manage their supply chains by replacing the collection of traditional, custom-built, point-to-point integrations with a network model whereby a single integration to our platform enables an organization to connect seamlessly to the entire SPS Commerce network of trading partners.
+We operate one of the largest retail trading partner networks through a cloud-based services suite that improves the way suppliers, retailers, logistics firms, distributors and other trading partners manage and fulfill orders, manage sell-through performance and source new items.
+Approximately 75,000 customers across more than 60 countries currently use our Platform to improve the performance of their trading relationships.
+Our Platform fundamentally changes how organizations use electronic communication to manage their supply chains by replacing the collection of traditional, custom-built, point-to-point integrations with a network model whereby a single integration to our Platform enables an organization to connect seamlessly to the entire SPS Commerce network of trading partners.

-From that single connection, a member of our network can make use of the full suite of our solutions, from fulfillment automation, to the analysis and optimization of item sell-through performance, to sourcing new items, new retailing relationships or providers of logistics and other services.
+From that single connection, a member of our network can make use of the full suite of our solutions, from fulfillment automation, to the analysis and optimization of item sell-through performance, to sourcing new items, retailing relationships or providers of logistics and other services.
 This represents a fundamental change to fulfillment automation and enables inherent adaptability and flexibility not possible with traditional supply chain management system architectures.

-Our platform is comprised of a set of coupled cloud services that deliver value as stand-alone offerings, but also provide additional value when used collectively.
+Our Platform is comprised of a set of coupled cloud services that deliver value as stand-alone offerings, but also provide additional value when used collectively.
 Our fulfillment product combines integrations that comply with numerous rule books for retailers and distributors with whom we and our customers have done business.
-By maintaining current integrations with retailers, our platform removes the need for suppliers to continually stay up-to-date with the rule book changes required by retailers.
-Moreover, by utilizing a cloud services model, we eliminate or greatly reduce the burden on suppliers to support and maintain an on-premise software application, thereby reducing ongoing operating costs.
-As the transaction hub for trading partners, we also are able to provide increased performance visibility and data analytics capabilities for retailers and suppliers across their supply chains, each of which is difficult to gain from traditional, point-to-point integration solutions.
+By maintaining current integrations with retailers, our Platform removes the need for a retailer's trading partners to continually stay up-to-date with the rule book changes required by retailers.
+Moreover, by utilizing a cloud services model, we eliminate or greatly reduce the burden on trading partners to support and maintain an on-premise software application, thereby reducing ongoing operating costs.
+As the transaction hub for trading partners, we also are able to provide increased performance visibility and data analytics capabilities across their supply chains, each of which is difficult to gain from traditional, point-to-point integration solutions.

-The following solutions are enabled through the SPS Commerce cloud services platform:
+The following solutions are enabled through the SPS Commerce cloud services Platform: